ramanaptr/ez-recyclerview/README.md

 // Much overloading function, this function you can use every time when you want to load the data rvSample.setViewHolderLayout(R.layout.sample_view_holder, dataList, bindViewHolder)

-// This is for bind the view holder and data object. private val bindViewHolder = { view: View, data: SampleData -> val tvKey = view.findViewById<TextView>(R.id.tv_key) val tvValue = view.findViewById<TextView>(R.id.tv_value)
+// This is for bind the view holder and data object private val bindViewHolder = { view: View, data: SampleData -> val tvKey = view.findViewById<TextView>(R.id.tv_key) val tvValue = view.findViewById<TextView>(R.id.tv_value)